How to See Vancouver with Young Kids:

 Make a Splash –> Cool down at the Kids Splash Pad at Lubermen’s Arch, or jump in the heated outdoor pool at Second Beach that is perfect for families as it has a sloped entry and gradual depth for kids.
 Dip your toes in the Pacific Ocean at either Second or Third Beach or stay awhile and take a swim at these life guarded beaches (summer only) that are naturally sandy beaches surrounded by trees and mountains.

-3. Granville Island
+Granville Island

 Granville Island is a fabulous place for people of all ages, the busy public market may be hard to manuever with a stroller but not impossible.
 Once you’ve gathered you food supplies for the day you can step outside onto the wharf area and watch the boats silently slip by while your kids feed and chase the pigeons.
 On a warm summer day the kids will like to head over to the playground/waterpark near the community center to cool off and release some energy.
-Everything is easily walkable and during a round trip around the edge of the “island” you’ll take in birds, seals, kayakers, beautiful sailing boats and a community of houseboats all with a fantastic cityscape background.

 Granville Island also has some great shopping options that you can checkout including a unique toy store for the kids, and Granville Brewery for the parents.
 Make a plan of your day based on your time constraints using the Granville Island Planner.
+This is a great place to have so much fun with family and friends!

 From Stanley Park, you can easily head by foot to Kitsilano Beach (aka Kits Beach).
 Either walk or bike along the seawall it’s easy to negotiate and less than 5km.
 Once you’ve reach Kits Beach there’s a fabulous, relatively new, playground, basketball courts, beach volleyball or just relax in the sand and play at the water’s edge.

 The most popular activity is swimming in the Pacific Ocean and enjoying the spectacular view of the mountains and the city landscape in the background.
 If you don’t want to swim you can enjoy building sand castles with the kids in the nice sand.
 If you don’t like swimming in Oceans then you can check out Kitsilano Pool which is the only salt water pool in Vancouver.
-A great way to spend the day with kids in Vancouver in a relaxing way!

 Feel alive as you take in the spectacular views of Vancouver from the top of Grouse Mountain.
 Grouse mountain offers many different activities to entertain the whole family.